MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/conversationalmos-element-sdn-interface-2-1-1.md

 - xml
 ---

-# ConversationalMOS element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# ConversationalMOS element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Conversational clarity index for remote party, as described in \[ITUP.562\] section 6.3.
 This metric is reported for all available modalities and media types.
 This field is unused and deprecated for Lync clients 2013 and beyond.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information